stallman-j/ekonomR/vignettes/getting-started-with-ekonomR.md

 If you're just starting your project, you can use `ekonomR` to create your project folders so that you have a tidy structure that can scale up if you take this project into the future and that stays tidy while you and your collaborators are working and adding files to it.

 The folder structure that `ekonomR` creates has been adapted from the recommendations made by the [World Bank Development Impact Group (DIME) ](https://dimewiki.worldbank.org/Data_Management).
-DIME a large Wiki covering best practices for project structuring for impact evaluations of randomized controlled trials or policy changes.
+DIME has built out a Wiki covering best practices for project structuring for impact evaluations of randomized controlled trials or policy changes.
 These impact evaluations tend to be large scale and expensive projects with many contributors.

 Even if you don't have multiple collaborators or a large-budget operation, their setup is helpful for making your project clear and replicable, whether to your collaborators or your future self.

+Unfortunately for R users, their tools are targeted towards Stata users.
+This perhaps begs the question, why use R at all?

+## Why R at All?

+Over the past decade or so, the fact of R being an open-source software with many contributors has allowed it to surpass Stata's capabilities in many areas, particularly in frontier applications like spatial analysis and network theory.

+R users frequently make their own packages, which you can typically install either from [CRAN](https://cran.r-project.org/) (which requires that the developers follow a strict set of guidelines to make their packages usable across many platforms over time); or from Github (where the standards are laxer, but the innovation faster).
+I think this is a large advantage over Python, which has multiple sources for packages that can cause conflicts.

+R and Python seem to have largely converged in terms of usability and capability.
+Some users gravitate towards Python, so build out better functionality with better help and documentation there.
+Web scraping, as well as many [API calls](https://www.cloudflare.com/learning/security/api/what-is-api-call/), seem moderately more fleshed out with Python.
+Other users, including statisticians, have gravitated towards R, so for instance R's plotting capabilities seem more straightforward out of the box.

+Both R and Python are able to implement code from the other language.
+R's [`reticulate`](https://rstudio.github.io/reticulate/) package allows you either to translate Python to R and back, or just call Python from within your R project.
+(To do: link to a vignette that uses a Python API call within R).

+## What's a package?

+`ekonomR` is an R package.
+Packages can fulfill a multitude of purposes.
+A package in R world is a bundle of a few things:

+1. Functions: **functions** take inputs, do something to them, and produce an output.
+A math professor of mine is fond of saying, "Functions describe the world!"
+2. Documentation
+3. (Possibly) example data
+4. (Possibly) vignettes providing examples of the package in use.

+My stylized view of how packages come about is from some developer spending quite a bit of time writing code to fulfill a particular purpose.
+Then, or simultaneously, if the developer was clever, this developer thought that this writing process was a fair bit of hassle, and that there would be other contexts in which they would like to use this type of code.^[You don't have to be a hardcore developer to build an R package, though.
+If you're familiar with R, it's really not hard.
+If you ever get to the point where you find yourself repeating very similar code in your scripts and having to scrounge around in your old files, you might want to consider trying to make your own package!
+[Here's](https://tinyheero.github.io/jekyll/update/2015/07/26/making-your-first-R-package.html) a great place to start if you decide to make that leap.]

+Wouldn't it be nice if they could re-use what they wrote without having to manually adjust everything?
+That's exactly what a package does.

+For example, the R package [`comtradr`](https://docs.ropensci.org/comtradr/index.html) allows you to access the API for the [UN-Comtrade database](https://comtradeplus.un.org/), a primary source of trade data.

+The R package [`causalToolbox`](https://github.com/forestry-labs/causalToolbox), on the other hand, allows the user to use frontier machine-learning techniques to estimate how the effects of a treatment can vary across the population that was treated.

+The [`fishR` website](https://fishr-core-team.github.io/fishR/pages/packages.html) gives an example of the functions of a variety of fish-related R packages.

 # Getting the right R